dohliam/civclicker-mobile/README.md

 >
 > A: Workers eat food.
 Do you have enough spare?

+## Demo

+You can play Civclicker Mobile on your own device by cloning or downloading this repository and opening `index.html` in your browser, or you can try the online demo [here](https://dohliam.github.io/civclicker-mobile/).

 ## Settings

 * Manual Save - _Save your current stats_